Symbiosis Documentation

 1. Exchange the user's assets for stablecoins on the source blockchain,

-2. Mint sTokens on Boba BNB,
+2. Mint sTokens on the Symbiosis Host Chain,

 sToken is a type of wrapped token used within the Symbiosis protocol.
 For more information, please refer to Symbiosis sTokens